CIG-UCL/polaffini/README.md

 # dwarp & POLAFFINI

 This repository contains code for:
- - **POLAFFINI** [1]: a segmentation-based polyaffine initialization for improved non-linear image Registration.
+ - **POLAFFINI** [1]: a segmentation-based polyaffine initialization for improved non-linear image registration.
  - **dwarp**: tools for deep learning non-linear image registration to a template, and more...

 Most of the code is in Python, deep-learning stuffs are based on Tensorflow library, image IO and processing is done using SimpleITK, deep-learning registration uses Voxelmorph [2] core.\